Training, Communication Essential for Forklift Safety

 - Hazardous materials: Failing to follow requirements for hazardous material handling or not wearing personal protective equipment is a common cause of injury.
 Hazard communication is consistently on the OSHA list of top violations.

 The best way to reinforce forklift safety training is through supportive safety messages, both on the forklift itself and throughout the workplace.
-Start with a facility walk-through prior to forklift operations.
+Start with a facility walk-through before forklift operations.
 Conduct routine forklift and workspace evaluation for thorough hazard mitigation, including ensuring seat belts are in good working condition.
-Be sure signs and labels are not peeling or cracking so that workers can clearly read forklift operation expectations.
+Be sure signs and labels are not peeling or cracking so that workers can read forklift operation expectations.
 Reinforce walking, working, and forklift traffic safety through high-visibility signs, labels, and floor marking.
 A facility that is clean, organized, and uses quality visual communication shows all workers that the facility values its work environment and workers.

 Identify areas for improvement with convenient safety checklists in our free Warehouse Efficiency Guide.